 Legal hiring: We know what employers are looking for because we were the people making hiring decisions and recommendations.
-Before working with individual lawyers, we sat on the employer side of recruiting, résumé reviews, interviews, candidate evaluations, candidate selection, or other steps of the hiring process.
+Before working with individual lawyers, we sat on the employer-side of recruiting, résumé reviews, job interviews, candidate evaluations, candidate selection, or other steps of the hiring process.

-Lawyer career coaching and legal résumé writing: Even before becoming professional career coaches and résumé writers, we reviewed, evaluated, and critiqued résumés, as well as mentored and coached lawyers at different stages in their career cycles.
+Lawyer career coaching and legal résumés: Even before becoming professional career coaches and résumé writers, we reviewed, evaluated, and critiqued legal résumés, as well as mentored and coached lawyers at different stages in their career cycles.

-Industry leadership: We understand the issues you face in the workplace because we’ve held leadership roles in law firms, businesses, nonprofits, and other entities.
-Our other various roles have included author, columnist, blogger, speaker, trainer, and board member.
+Industry leadership: We understand the issues you face in the workplace because we’ve held leadership roles in law firms, businesses, nonprofits, law schools, and other entities.
+Our other various roles have included board member, author, columnist, blogger, speaker, and trainer.

 To stay current, we study and analyze issues like trends in hiring and salaries, lawyer satisfaction, networking, social media, and interviewing techniques and preparation.
 Additionally, we talk with other career industry experts, hiring attorneys from both public and private sectors, and legal and executive recruiters.